cnaebadi/persian-faker/README.md

 Generates a random bank name in English.
 Example: `Mellat Bank`

+### Contribution

+We welcome contributions!
+To contribute, fork the repository, make your changes, and submit a pull request.
+Please ensure your code is clean and well-documented.
+Thank you!

 ## License
 This package is open-source and licensed under the MIT license.